labust/csbenchlab/README.md

 # csbenchlab
 Benchmarking toolbox for evaluation, tuning and comparison of arbitrary controllers while controlling arbitrary dynamical systems.
-Primarly developed in Matlab and Simulink, csbenchlab offers tools for making control system component [plugins](doc/Concepts.md) and seamless plugin integration with the rest of the toolbox features.
+Primarly developed in Python, CSBenchLab supports Matlab and Simulink backends and offers tools for making control system component [plugins](doc/Concepts.md) and seamless plugin integration with the rest of the toolbox features.

 ## Language support